 Virginia's regional competition

-February or March of each year, 16 teams from Virginia high schools compete in a contest co-hosted by the Old Dominion University and the Virginia Institute of Marine Science.
+February or March of each year, up to 16 teams from Virginia high schools compete in a contest co-hosted by the Old Dominion University and the Virginia Institute of Marine Science.
 The winning team goes on to

 Teams Go Head-to-Head

 In this academic competition, students answer multiple-choice, short-answer, and long-answer analytical questions drawn from scientific and technical ocean science disciplines.
 Topics covered include biology, chemistry, physics, geology, as well as maritime history, marine policy and current events.
-Bowl officials and judges manage the matches and rule on answer acceptibility.
+Bowl officials and judges manage the matches and rule on answer acceptability.

 Students and coaches are awarded exciting prizes at both the

+Volunteer recruitment for Blue Crab Bowl 2018 will begin in fall 2017.
 Volunteers make the Blue Crab Bowl possible.
-Bowl officials and judges are faculty, researchers, graduate students and staff from the Virginia Institute of Marine Science and Old Dominion University, as well as their colleague institutions and agencies.
+Officials and judges are faculty, researchers, graduate students and staff from the Virginia Institute of Marine Science and Old Dominion University, as well as their colleague institutions and agencies.
 It takes more than 70 volunteers to make this event the success it is each year.
 Join us and inspire the next generation of marine scientists!

 How does a competition match work?
 How do students prepare and what do they like about the Blue Crab Bowl competition?
 This video offers a glimpse into the Bowl at both regional and national levels.
 See both students and officials in action and hear interviews from past participants.